a woman peers into a large telescope

 Assistant Professor of Astronomy Kate Follette on the observatory deck of the Science Center

-The Astronomy major is designed to introduce students to the computational techniques, statistical tools, instrumentation, and physical principles that underlie modern Astronomy.
-Computational and statistical techniques are introduced in the first course in the major sequence, ASTR 200 (Practical Astronomy), and further honed in ASTR 228 (Introductory Astrophysics) and ASTR 352 (Advanced Astrophysics).
-ASTR 228 and 352 also draw on physical principles introduced in the three-course required physics sequence (PHYS 123, 124 and 225).
+The Astronomy major introduces students to the computational techniques, statistical tools, instrumentation, and physical principles that underlie modern Astronomy.
+Computational and statistical techniques are introduced in the first course in the major sequence, ASTR 200 (Intro to Data Science), and further honed in ASTR 235 (Introductory Astrophysics) and ASTR 352 (Advanced Astrophysics).
+These courses also draw on physical principles introduced in the three-course required physics sequence: PHYS 123, 124, and 225.

 A joint Five College Astronomy Department offers courses beyond those offered at Amherst.
-All required courses are taught at Amherst, but students are also encouraged to take elective courses at the four other institutions: Hampshire College, Mount Holyoke College, Smith Colleges, and the University of Massachusetts .
-As a result of this five college partnership, students can enjoy the benefits of a first-rate liberal arts education while maintaining association with a research department of international stature.
-Students may pursue independent theoretical and observational work in association with any member of the Five College Astronomy Department, either during the academic year or the summer term.
+All required courses are taught at Amherst, but we encourage students to take elective courses at the four other institutions: Hampshire College, Mount Holyoke College, Smith College, and the University of Massachusetts.
+As a result of this Five College partnership, students enjoy the benefits of a first-rate liberal arts education while maintaining association with a research department of international stature.
+Students may pursue independent theoretical and observational work in association with any member of the Five College Astronomy Department, either during the academic year or the summer.
 The facilities of all five institutions are available to departmental majors.
 Students may search for Astronomy courses through the Five College online catalog.

 Preparation for Graduate School in Astronomy